Cycles in synchronous iterative voting: general robustness and examples in Approval Voting: Introduction

-In approval Voting, as soon as there are more than two candidates each voter has several sincere ballots, corresponding to the various point in her order of preference where she can draw the line between acceptance and rejection.
-In particular, strategic voting (i.e. choosing one's ballot depending on the ballots expected to be cast by the other voters) can occur even when restricting to sincere votes.
+In Approval Voting, one can say that a ballot is \emph{sincere} whenever all candidates present on the ballot are preferred to all candidates not present on it \cite{Brams2007approval}.
+As soon as there are more than two candidates each voter has several sincere ballots, corresponding to the various points in her order of preference where she can draw the line between acceptance and rejection.
+In particular, strategic voting (i.e. choosing one's ballot depending on the ballots expected to be cast by the other voters) can occur even when restricting to sincere ballots.
 In other words, sincerity in the above sense does not imply straightforwardness.
-Our examples will in particular show how very far from straightforward Approval Voting can be in some circumstances.
+One of our goals is to give examples showing how very far from straightforward Approval Voting can be even when restricting to sincere ballots.

-\subsection{Is Approval Voting a Condorcet system ``in practice''?}
+\paragraph*{Is Approval Voting a Condorcet system ``in practice''?}

-While Approval Voting is known not to be a Condorcet system, several arguments have been raised that could seem to indicate it might be close to Condorcet ``in practice''.
-Brams and Sanver \cite{Brams2003sovereignty} showed that when a Condorcet winner exists, her election is a strong Nash equilibrium, i.e no coalition of voters can organize a strategical vote so as to improve the outcome for each and every one of the members of the coalition; this was improved in \cite{sertel2004strong} where it is shown (for Approval Voting as well as other voting rules such as Plurality or Instant Runoff Voting) that only Condorcet Winners are elected at strong Nash equlibriums.
-Strong Nash equilibrium are said by Brams and Sanver to be ``globally stable'', but one point not considered in either works above is whether they are ``attractive'' equilibrium (in a sense to be made precise below), which has a strong bearing to the question whether they should be expected to be reached in practice.
+While Approval Voting is known not to be a Condorcet system, it has been argued that it might be close to Condorcet ``in practice''.
+We can e.g. read in \cite{brams2010going}: ``In particular, Condorcet candidates [...] almost always win under AV'', and some elections where this assertion can be checked are mentioned as evidence.

+Several theoretical results could also be seen as providing a basis for the above claim.
+First, even though many other voting systems also satisfy these properties, let us mention that Brams and Sanver \cite{Brams2003sovereignty} showed that when a Condorcet winner exists, her election is a strong Nash equilibrium; and in \cite{sertel2004strong} it is shown that only Condorcet Winners are elected at strong Nash equilibriums.
+Strong Nash equilibrium are said by Brams and Sanver to be ``globally stable'', but one point not considered in either works above is whether they should be expected to be reached in practice.